v81d/.gilded/README.md

 6. Thoroughly review your configuration files and adjust settings as needed.

 > Make sure to change paths and file directories to align with your setup.
-For example, if you are using the .gilded Hyprlock theme, edit the `path` variable under the `image` module.
->
-> ```conf
-> path = $HOME/Pictures/Profile Pictures/Aerial Mountains.jpg # Replace this with the path to your profile picture
-> ```

 ## 🔋 Battery Charge Threshold (Integration with Rofi)